A sample OSCE station

 What will a scenario look like?

 You are in a mock consultation with a patient played by a role player who has been briefed about their condition.
-You are a Foundation Year 2 doctor in a Rheumatology Unit.
-You are told that your patient James Horton, aged 45, has been referred by his GP with pain in his right big toe.
+You are a Foundation Year 2 doctor in General Practice.
+You are told that your patient James Horton, aged 45, has called to complain of pain in his head.
 You are not given any other information.
-You must assess and manage the patient.
+You must assess and manage the patient over the telephone.
 You’ll been given 8 minutes to complete the scenario.

 What will the examiner be looking for?